3/4 Press Ups

 Avoid forcing your bottom into the air, and also arching of the back.

-Can be performed in the following styles, Arms raised / Normal / Wide / Staggered / 1 Arm Raised / Elbows tucked in / Close arm / Pulsing / Both arms raised / Explosive.
+Three quarter press ups can be performed in the following styles, Arms raised / Normal / Wide / Staggered / 1 Arm Raised / Elbows tucked in / Close arm / Pulsing / Both arms raised / Explosive.

 Stretch and Warm Up before you commence any exercise and aim to finish with some good stretching to let your body and mind recover.